 “I wondered what would happen if you applied that same philosophy – just letting them be…

 “Would they continue to do their job as children?”

 “Anyone can teach one-to-one… And my main method wasn’t teaching, anyway.
 It was just being there”.

 From the age of five, her daughter thrived at home.
 When her daughter became curious about school and eager to develop certain skills, her mother enrolled her into a Rudolf Steiner school at 10 years of age.

 Her daughter “immediately excelled at everything,” but after two weeks her daughter returned home one day and asked to stop going to school because she found it embarrassing to be top at everything!
 Her daughter is now aged 27 (at the time of the feature), and a concert manager at the Victorian College of Arts.

 That was before homeschooling became popular again, but her reasons were based on a thought, which in turn was based on observation, that train teachers are trained to teach large groups and not to give an individual child the support and guidance they need.

-Also, the socialization and recreational aspects are an important aspect to learning.
+Also, socialization and recreational aspects are an important aspect of learning.

 “We are in the beginning stages of home-schooling our two daughters ages 3 and almost 5.
-Since we decided about a month ago, for sure, to home-school, I’ve been saying that we won’t “really” start until next month.
+Since we decided about a month ago, for sure, to home-school, I’ve been saying that we won’t ‘really’ start until next month.
 I’ve been telling others that we are currently just dabbling, dipping our toes to check the water.
 Then this happened.
-Two days ago I made an offhand comment to my girls about the planets and how I had learned their names in order.
-My oldest had just learned from television that we live on the planet Earth.
-I told her that the way I remember them is by using this sentence: “My very early mother just served us noodle pizza”.

 - Grow up as happy and responsible members of the community who share our values and outlook on the world?